-It was the era of microphones shoved through car windows, groups of supporters outside stadiums and everlasting speculation about who will sign for who.
+It was the deadline day era of microphones shoved through car windows, groups of supporters outside stadiums and everlasting speculation about who will sign for who.
 You’d seen it all before.
-But one transfer deadline tale in the winter of 2013 changed the landscape of deadline day forever.
+But one transfer tale in the winter of 2013 changed the landscape of deadline day forever.

 Marooned in 20th place of the Premier League table at the turn of the year, QPR had despatched of Mark Hughes, replacing him with the man for a crisis and deadline day extraordinaire, Harry Redknapp.
 The task facing Redknapp was monumental.
 Reinforcements were needed.

 Queens Park Rangers had made moves in the transfer window already: Christopher Samba, Loic Remy and Stephane Mbia were amongst the 17 names that had moved to the then named Loftus Road, since the start of the 2012/13 season.

 With an ankle injury sidelining ghost of deadline-days past signing Niko Kranjčar, Redknapp was forced to look elsewhere for talents to support his attacking arsenal.

 Consistently finding himself on the bench at the Hawthorns, the shadow of free-scoring prodigy Romelu Lukaku cast over him, Peter Odemwingie’s future at West Bromwich Albion looked bleak.
 Frustrated at his lack of action, Odemwingie took to Twitter to complain.

 His social media campaign didn’t go down well.
 Facing the prospect of being fines two weeks’ wages, the Nigerian began to ostracise himself, making the prospect of reigniting his Baggies’ career less and less likely.